Discover the Wonder of Water

 Is my swimmer ready for the next level?

-Halfway through our swim lesson season, our instructors pass out Mid-Session evaluations which show your child's development on what skills they need to know to move up to the next level.
+Halfway through our swim lesson session, our instructors pass out Mid-Session evaluations which show your child's development on what skills they need to know to move up to the next level.
 On the last day of the session, the Certificates of Achievements given to each participant explains their progress in the skills taught and what level they can sign up for in the next session.